 Glass Coating Technology ComparisonA variety of techniques are available to deposit thin films onto flat glass.
-The most widely used of these for producing high quality functional coatings can be subdivided into two classes: Physical Vapor Deposition (PVD) and Chemical Vapor Deposition (CVD).
-PVD processes include a number of approaches of which sputtering is one, and is also the one most widely used for glass.
-Sputtered coatings are generally referred to as soft-coatings and are applied using PVD processes.
-Pyrolytic coatings are applied using CVD methods and are often referred to as hard-coatings.
+The most widely used of these for producing high-quality functional coatings can be subdivided into two classes: Physical Vapor Deposition (PVD) and Chemical Vapor Deposition (CVD).
+PVD processes include many approaches of which sputtering is one, and is also the one most widely used for glass.
+Sputter coatings are generally referred to as "soft coat glass" and are applied using PVD processes.
+Pyrolytic coatings are applied using CVD methods and are referred to as "hard coating".

-Magnetron Sputtered TechnologySputtered coatings are applied off-line, independently of the float glass manufacturing process.
+Disadvantages and Advantages of Magnetron Sputtering TechnologySputtered coatings are applied off-line, independently of the float glass manufacturing process.
 Thin films are formed by accelerating high-energy ions from targets toward the glass surface at low temperatures.
 The ions bombard the glass surface, forming uniform, thin layers.
-The bond is weak, which is why the process is called "soft-coating."
+The bond is weak, which is why the process is called "soft coating".

 - Capital costs are higher for sputtering equipment relative to production capacity